 Grilled Swordfish

-• Grilled fish is a main course that is easy to balance with preferably whole grain carbohydrates [bread, pasta, or rice] and vegetables to compose a balanced meal or one-dish that helps keep blood sugar stable.
+• Grilled fish is a second course that is easy to balance with preferably whole carbohydrates [bread, pasta, or rice] and vegetables to create a balanced meal or single dish that helps to keep blood sugar levels stable.

 Storage, Tips, and Variations

-Enjoy your grilled swordfish with salmoriglio – Sicilian sauce: a fragrant and savory raw condiment perfect for grilled fish.
+Enjoy your grilled swordfish with salmoriglio – a fragrant and tasty Sicilian raw sauce that pairs perfectly with grilled fish.

 Try it also with:

-If there are leftovers, you can store them in the refrigerator in an airtight container.
+If there are leftovers, you can store them in the fridge in an airtight container.

-You can eat it the next day after reheating it in the oven or a non-stick pan, or cold in a salad.
+You can consume them the next day, after reheating them in the oven or non-stick pan, or cold in a salad.

 Salmoriglio Sicilian Dressing